bugjam/hass-isolarcloud/README.md

 This integration retrieves data from the [iSolarCloud API](https://developer-api.isolarcloud.com/) provided by Sungrow.

+Integration is based on the [pysolarcloud](https://github.com/bugjam/pysolarcloud) library.

 ## Status
 This integration is quite new and might still have bugs.
 It runs on my HomeAssistant installation but it is not a "proven" product yet.

 The iSolarCloud API itself is also new and does not seem very mature.
 Their OAuth2 implementation required some workarounds, I will document more details on them soon.

+## Sensors

+The integration will add one device to your HomeAssistant, representing your Sungrow plant.
+The following sensors are added to the device:

+### Energy sensors (in Wh)
+* Battery charge energy
+* Battery dischange energy
+* Consumed energy
+* Purchased energy
+* Feed-in energy
+* Produced energy
+* Direct consumption

+The energy sensors can be used in HomeAssistant's [Energy Dashboard](https://www.home-assistant.io/docs/energy/).

+### Battery sensor (in %)
+* Battery level

+### Power sensors (in W)
+* Load power
+* Power flow (This is not explained well in the Sungrow documentation.
+It seems like it is the net power through the inverter, ie. current solar production +/- battery (dis)charge)

+It's possible that other plant types offer different data points which may require changes to the integration.
+The current configuration is based on my own SH8.0RT-V112 plant.

 ## Configuration